moskensoap/MUR-packages/README.md

 4.Utilities:

-gradlelink, helixlink, makelink, murclean, optfirst.
+gradlelink, helixlink, makelink, murclean, murpkg, optfirst.

 # How to use